BattlePlugins/BattleDocs/docs/ba/customization/event.md

         options: [teleportOut, clearInventory, deEnchant, undisguise]
 ```

-== Match Walkthrough Example == Lets assume that you want to change the battleground(bg) to use a wait room.
+== Match Walkthrough Example ==

+Lets assume that you want to change the battleground(bg) to use a wait room.
 Let's also make the match start in 30 seconds so they have that much time to stay in the waitroom before starting.

-# Find the section in the config.yml that deals with battlegrounds, battleground:
+1. Find the section in the config.yml that deals with battlegrounds, battleground:

-# Find the match stage '''onPrestart'''.
+2. Find the match stage **onPrestart**.

-# Change the option '''teleportIn''' to '''teleportWaitroom'''
+3. Change the option **teleportIn** to **teleportWaitroom**.

-# Now we need to add '''teleportIn''' to '''onStart'''
+4. Now we need to add **teleportIn** to **onStart**.

-# Reload the config, using '''/arena reload'''
+5. Reload the config, using **/arena reload**.

-# Add a waitroom to your bg arena. '''/bg alter
+6. Add a waitroom to your bg arena. `/bg alter <arena name> waitroom 1`

-<arena name=""> waitroom 1'''</arena>

-# add in the option secondsTillMatch:
+7. Add in the option `secondsTillMatch: <seconds>` inside of battleground.

-<seconds> inside of battleground:</seconds>

 Example: